Core

 What Next

 Start with the main units: stores, events, effects, and reactions.
-Then read Scopes to understand where values live and how scoped works.
+Then read Transactions to understand when writes become visible, and Scopes to understand where values live and how scoped works.
 If models are created and removed at runtime, read Owners and Cleanup.

 Low-level Kernel is only needed for adapters, devtools, and custom primitives.